 A robust public transport system is vital to access the city, especially for women who rely on public transport more than men, owing to limited access to private modes of transport.
 Buses continue to be an important means of public transport in Delhi.
 An average of 39 lakh commuters used Delhi Transport Corporation (DTC) buses in 2014-15 alone (Economic Survey of Delhi, 2014-15).
 DTC is primarily responsible for providing buses in Delhi.
 Some buses are also operated by Delhi Integrated Multi-Modal Transit System (DIMTS).
-The main concerns with public bus service in Delhi are:
+The main concerns with public bus services in Delhi are:

-- Inadequate number of buses: As against a requirement of 11,000 buses in Delhi, the total number of government buses in 2014-15 operated by both DTC and DIMTS, was less than 6,500, as reported by DTC in response to an RTI application.
+- Inadequate number of buses: As against a requirement of 11,000 buses in Delhi, the total number of government buses in 2014-15 operated by both DTC and DIMTS, is less than 6,500, as reported by DTC in response to a RTI application.
 A shortage of buses would result in restricted mobility of women or relying on private modes of transport, which may not necessarily be safe means of travel.
-The lack of available space with DTC, for the construction of bus depots, is one of the reasons for delayed procurement of buses.
-Land for bus depots has to be provided by the Delhi Development Authority, which functions under the purview of the Union Government. - Low coverage of public bus service in peripheral areas: The coverage of public buses and metro rail service in Delhi is concentrated towards the central areas, with the peripheral areas remaining underserved (refer to map II annexed with the report).
-While this is a concern by itself, it particularly raises concerns about women's mobility and access to safe and reliable transport services.
-Shortage of public transport is likely to result in women's increased denpendence on private means of transport which are more difficult to regulate and could lead to an increase in women's vulnerability to violence.

-- Need for feminising DTC's workforce: The total number of women conductors in DTC in 2015-16 was 245, while the number of women drivers stood at just one. - Functioning of specific features for women's safety: - Global Positioning System devices: Responding to a RTI application, DTC stated that of the 3,906 buses in which GPS devices were installed, only 199 i.e. less 6 percent of them were functioning as of January 2016. - Closed circuit television cameras: CCTV cameras have been installed in 200 DTC buses as of 2014-15.
+The lack of available space with DTC, for the construction of bus depots, has also delayed the procurement of buses.
+Land for bus depots has to be provided by the Delhi Development Authority, which functions under the purview of the Union Government. - Low coverage of public bus service in peripheral areas: The coverage of public transport services in Delhi is concentrated towards the central areas, with the peripheral areas remaining underserved (please refer to map in section in section 4).
+While this is a concern by itself, it raises special concerns about women's mobility and access to safe and reliable transport services. - Need for feminising DTC's workforce: The total number of women conductors in DTC in 2015-16 was 245, while the number of women drivers stands at just one. - Functioning of specific features for women's safety: - Global Positioning System devices: Responding to a RTI application, DTC stated that of the 3,906 buses in which GPS devices were installed, only 199 of them were functioning as of January 2016. - Closed circuit television cameras: CCTV cameras have been installed in 200 DTC buses as of 2014-15.
 In 2016-17, it was proposed to increase this coverage to cover the entire fleet.

-In June 2017 it is reported that the state cabinet has approved Transport Department's proposal to install CCTV cameras on 6350 DTC and cluster buses at a cost of Rs.
-140 crore to be met from Nirbhaya Fund. - Marshals and Home Guards: The number of marshals and home guards in each depot varies.
-The annexure presents the number of home guards and the routes covered by them, for approximately 1200 marshals and 1400 home guards, based on responses from DTC to an RTI query.
+- Marshals and Home Guards: The number of marshals and home guards in each depot seems to vary.
+The annexure presents the number of home guards and the routes covered by them, for approximately 1200 marshals and 1400 home guards.
+It is based on responses from DTC to an RTI query.

 Efforts at ensuring women's safety in public buses have focused on the use of surveillance and technology.
 While these may serve the purpose to some extent, the actual challenges of ensuring safety are related to both the weak institutional capacity of DTC and poor implementation of specific initiatives.
-Unless concerns that have a bearing on women's safety are addressed - such as provision of adequate buses, their equitable distribution across the city, ensuring more women drivers and conductors, and effective implementation of specific initiatives - women's use of buses would be restricted and marred by insecurity.
-The vulnerability of women to violence in other means of transport such as autos, metros, gramin rickshaws, etc., is also an important area that requires further analysis.
+Unless concerns that have a bearing on women's safety are addressed - such as provision of adequate buses, their even distribution across the city, ensuring more women drivers and conductors, and effective implementation of specific initiatives - women's use of buses would be restricted and marred by insecurity.
+The vulnerability of women to violence in other means of transport such as autos, metros, Gramin rickshaws, etc., is also an important area that requires further analysis.